siran/writing/books/A Maxwell Universe - Part II/A Maxwell Universe - 227 Emergent Forces.md

 $$

 So the Lorentz force law is not an external rule for particles.
-It is the compact moving-frame expression of toroidal boundary stress transfer.
+It is the compact toroidal expression of boundary stress transfer together with moving-aperture transport.

 The quantity $q$ is simply the compact summary of the torus topology, and the "force" is the net momentum transferred through the surrounding field.